wmo-im/wis2box-ftp/README.md

 FTP_USER=wis2box # define your FTP-username
 FTP_PASS=wis2box123 #  define your FTP-password
-PASV_ADDRESS=localhost # set this to your publicly available hostname FTP_SSL_ENABLED=False # set to True when using SSL-certificates for FTPS/SFTP LOGGING_LEVEL=INFO # set logging-level
+PASV_ADDRESS=localhost # set this to your publicly available hostname FTP_SSL_ENABLED=FALSE # set to TRUE when using SSL-certificates for FTPS/SFTP LOGGING_LEVEL=INFO # set logging-level
 MINIO_ENDPOINT=http://localhost:9000 # set this to the minio-endpoint for your wis2box MINIO_ROOT_USER=minio # minio username for your minio-endpoint